CarrieForle/Upload-to-imgur/readme.md

 # Upload to Imgur

-A console program to upload pictures to Imgur.
+A console program to upload medias to Imgur.

 ## Features